djmadeira/this-incident-will-be-reported/story.md

 ## Setup

-The protagonist was a writer & programmer for the pirate portal nOwz.
+The protagonist was a writer for the pirate portal nOwz.
 Their main stock & trade was haxpozè; hacking into the phones, websites or databases of people or corporations in power.

 Before the story takes place, the protagonist was in the process of accessing information from a major entertainment corporation intercom, when she was discovered.
-Before she could jack out, they were able to fry her brain implants and computer rig.
+Before she could jack out, they were able to fry her computer rig.

-Intercom received enough information before she could jack out to find the nOwz offices and arrest her co-workers.
-They are told that she has sold them out.

 ## Outline

 Fade from black.
 Screen displays a message: RECOVERED FROM CRITICAL HARDWARE FAILURE.
 DATA CORRUPTED.
 FORMATTING DRIVE.
 Post-it note goes up: "pw: smashthestate".

 Starter programs: help, list, install, whoami.
-Player explores the programs they have available, eventually using list and seeing the two files visible to them: read.pg and crash.log.
+Player explores the programs they have available, eventually using list and seeing the two files visible to them: read.program and crash.log.
 They figure out how to install the read program and use it to read the crash log.

 The crash log contains clues to what happened and instructions to install the net program.
 When the player installs the net program, a sticky goes up "portal - net://etc", giving them a place to go next.